 Many SBP Rowers will need to be tested at the beginning of the fall season.
 There is no cost associated with cardiac and concussion screening at St. Benedict's.

-In recent years the state of NJ has made significant changes to the physical requirement to participate in athletics and intramural activities.
-Since all students at SBP are encouraged to participate in athletics and/or intramurals we have extended these requirements to all students.
+In recent years the state of NJ has made significant changes to the physical requirement for participating in high school athletics and intramural activities.
+Therefore, all student athletes at SBP must have complete the new physical form below before the beginning of each academic year.

 Click Here to learn what you need to do.